 Located on the Royal Mile, the Scotch Whisky Experience in Edinburgh is one of the city’s most iconic attractions for whisky lovers.
 It takes you on a journey through the story of Scotland’s national drink, from grain to glass, showcasing everything from traditional copper stills used in distillation to the craftsmanship behind iconic drams.
-Whether you’re new to whisky or already an enthusiast, here’s everything you need to know about the Scotch Whisky Experience in Edinburgh.
+Whether you’re new to whisky or already an enthusiast, here’s everything you need to know about the Scotch Whisky Experience.

 How to enter the Scotch Whisky Experience?